-If you have just started using a Mac for the first time, or if you’re switching from Windows, you might be wondering how to copy and paste text, media, and files on your new computer.
+If you have just started using a Mac for the first time, or if you’re switching from Windows 10 or 11, you might be wondering how to copy and paste text, media, and files on your new computer.
 Don’t worry, it’s quite simple!

-While it may look different, many of macOS’s functions are similar to Windows 10.
+While it may look different, many of macOS’s functions are similar to Windows 10 and 11.
 Just like Microsoft’s operating system, there are keyboard shortcuts to copy and paste text, media, and files on your Mac.

 Now, go to the destination where you want to post this content and use the Command+V shortcut to paste them.